SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW2 Lesson 1 & 2 Vocabulary.md

 The Lend-Lease Act let the U.S. to protect any country it deemed beneficial.

 #### 16	:	Atlantic Charter
->agreement in which [[Franklin Roosevelt]] and Winston Churchill set goals for the defeat of Nazi Germany and for the postwar world
+>agreement in which [[Franklin Delano Roosevelt]] and Winston Churchill set goals for the defeat of Nazi Germany and for the postwar world

 Atlantic Charter was the plan after the war.
 >